 The MSc HRM will provide you with the opportunity to participate in career management sessions delivered by careers advisors and leading HR professionals in the field.
 These sessions will enable you to consider your career goals and plan for how to achieve them.
 The programme also includes further opportunities for students to develop employability skills and professional networks throughout the year.
 For example, in the past, our students have benefited from company visits that give insight into the work of a busy HR department, and employability sessions focused on the HR professional’s online presence and use of LinkedIn.

-- Students will have the opportunity to participate in our HR Future Insights Programme which seeks to enhance students' learning experience by providing them with exposure to senior professionals in human resource management and related business communities.
-This event focuses on current and future trends and issues in HR and may include, for example, sessions on HR analytics, talent management, the future of work, and conflict management and negotiation.
+Students will have the opportunity to participate in our HR Future Insights Series which seeks to enhance students' learning experience by providing them with exposure to senior professionals in human resource management and related business communities.
+This series focuses on current and future trends and issues in HR and may include, for example, sessions on HR analytics, talent management, the future of work, and conflict management and negotiation.

-- This premium programme is taught in a blended learning environment incorporating both online and face-to-face teaching.
-You will be based at the Riddell Hall campus in South Belfast, which has dedicated facilities and resources for postgraduate students, including new lecture theatres, a postgraduate common room and computer suites.
+The MSc HRM programme is taught in a blended learning environment incorporating both online and face-to-face teaching.
+You will be based at the Riddell Hall campus in South Belfast, which has dedicated facilities and resources for postgraduate students, including a postgraduate common room, group work ‘pods’ and a computer suite.

 This course is offered on both a full-time and part-time basis.
-The programme consists of the following eight taught modules (each worth 15 CATS) and a final dissertation/ consultancy project.
+The programme consists of the following eight taught modules (each worth 15 CATS) and a final dissertation/ consultancy project (worth 60 CATS).

 *The dissertation normally involves the investigation and analysis of an HRM-related issue within organisations and provides you with an opportunity for an applied and in-depth study of organisations and the management of work.
 A Consultancy Project involves working with a client organisation to make recommendations for solving a pre-set consulting problem, challenge or issue in the field of HR.

-Recent graduates of the programme have gained employment in a range of organisations from various sectors, including First Derivatives, Moy Park Group, Power NI, Zurich Insurance, Energia, Inspire Well Being, Health and Social Care NI/ NHS, Baker McKenzie, Allen and Overy, Fin Tru, A&L Goodbody, NHS, Crane Co., Finnebrogue and many others.
+Recent graduates of the programme have gained employment in a range of organisations from various sectors, including First Derivatives, Moy Park Group, Power NI, Zurich Insurance, Energia, Inspire Well Being, Health and Social Care NI/ NHS, Baker McKenzie, Allen and Overy, Fin Tru, A&L Goodbody, Crane Co., Finnebrogue and many others.